illfriday/astroBlog/src/pages/posts/post-6.md

     'personal',
     'reflections',
     'open journal',
-    'claiming your power',
+    'claim your power',
   ]
 ---

 ## Examining Dead Zones in my life

 In my last [post](./post-5), I expressed some of my fears about finding my Purpose.
+I also mentioned picking up a book that freaked me out a little, **Claim Your Power** by Mastin Kipp.
+I have decided to start the 40 day program ,because why not?
+It will at least lead to some meaningful self-reflection.
+In that spirit, here goes nothing...

 **These included:**